ChristianBagley/awesome-stars/README.md

 - [Flask-Foundation](https://github.com/JackStouffer/Flask-Foundation) - A solid foundation for your flask app
 - [alternative-internet](https://github.com/redecentralize/alternative-internet) - A collection of interesting new networks and tech aiming at decentralisation (in some form).
 - [python-taskpaper](https://github.com/alexwlchan/python-taskpaper) - A Python module for interacting with TaskPaper documents
-- [quietnet](https://github.com/Katee/quietnet) - Simple chat program using inaudible sounds and a computer's microphone and speaker
+- [quietnet](https://github.com/Katee/quietnet) - Simple chat program using the speaker/microphone on a laptop and inaudible sounds
 - [TeachCraft-Challenges](https://github.com/teachthenet/TeachCraft-Challenges) - Learn programming in python by giving yourself superpowers in a minecraft world!
 - [taskswamp](https://github.com/danielshahaf/taskswamp) - Create a taskwarrior/tmux/xterm session with multiple reports and refreshing
 - [tmuxomatic](https://github.com/oxidane/tmuxomatic) - Intelligent tmux session management